-We have audited the accompanying financial statements of South Carolina Humanities Council, Inc. (the "Organization"), which comprise the statement of financial position as of October 31, 2015, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of South Carolina Humanities Council, Inc. (a nonprofit organization), which comprise the statement of financial position as of October 31, 2016, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.